 Life Science: Brassica & Butterfly System

 The Brassica & Butterfly System (see building instructions) will allow you to observe an entire plant life cycle along with an entire animal life cycle over a relatively short time period.
-The plant, Brassica rapa, is a variety that belongs to the mustard family that has been selectively bred for a rapid life cycle: from seed to seed in about 30 days, earning them the nickname "Fast Plants."
+The plant, Brassica rapa, is a variety that belongs to the mustard family.
+It has been selectively bred for a rapid life cycle: from seed to seed in about 30 days.
 These plants have been nicknamed “Fast Plants.”
 The animal is Pieris rapae, an insect known as the cabbage white butterfly.
 Pieris also has a life cycle that occurs over about 30 days.

 The connection between the two involves feeding and reproduction.
 Pieris larvae are particularly fond of eating Brassica leaves, while Pieris adults feed on the nectar in Brassica flowers.
 As the butterflies move from flower to flower, they pollinate the Brassica plants.
 In addition, Pieris adults are attracted to Brassica leaves for egg-laying.